RolnickLab/ami-ml/research/class_masking/README.md

 ```

 ### Model Inference Class
-The [`ModelInference`](https://github.com/RolnickLab/ami-ml/blob/main/src/classification/model_inference.py) class has been modified to include a species pruning list.
-In addition to the species list `pruning_list.pkl`, two json mapping files are required:
+The [`ModelInference`](https://github.com/RolnickLab/ami-ml/blob/main/src/classification/model_inference.py) class has been modified to include a species masking list.
+In addition to the species list `masking_list.pkl`, two json mapping files are required:

 ```
 taxon_key_to_id_map = {